Humans-Machines/styleguide/git/README.md

 The future maintainer that thanks you may be yourself!

 ### 8. Meta commits (tbd.)
 Sometimes you need to commit code changes, that are not actually functional changes.
 This could be a version bump, updated codestyle or a typo fix.
 Therefore these commits must not follow the rules above.
-Instead, they should wrapped in braces
+Instead, they should be wrapped in braces.

 Examples:
 * [typo]